automancy/resources/README.md

-# The resources:tm: for automancy!
+# The resources™ for automancy!

 See [automancy](https://github.com/automancy/automancy) for the actual code of the game.